curtishoughton/Penetration-Testing-Cheat-Sheet/Buffer-Overflows/readme.md

 # Buffer Overflows

 ## Return Oriented Programming (ROP) Buffer Overflow
 The following commands can be used in a Return Oriented Programming (ROP) buffer overflow attack to bypass NX/DEP protection.
-The following example makes use of the `ovrflw` ELF binary found on the October Hack The Box machine.
+The following example makes use of the `ovrflw` ELF Linux binary found on the October Hack The Box machine.
 All tools necessary are built into Kali Linux.

 The ovrflw binary is 32 bit and has NX enabled and the system has Address Space Layout Randomisation enabled.